tanishapatil1234/ai-threat-hunting/README.md

 ## Design Decisions and Trade-offs

-### Query Generation Approach
+### Query Generation

 **Decision**: Rule-based parsing with keyword matching
 - **Rationale**: Provides deterministic, explainable results without requiring API keys or external services
 - **Trade-off**: Less flexible than LLM-based approaches, but more reliable and faster
 - **Future improvement**: Can be extended with LLM fallback for complex hypotheses
+- Note: I also didn’t have API tokens available to use an LLM, so rule-based parsing was the practical option

 ### Evaluation Metrics

 **Decision**: Precision, Recall, F1 Score, and Accuracy
-- **Rationale**: Standard information retrieval metrics that measure both correctness and completeness
+- **Rationale**: Standard information metrics that measure correctness.
+Precision measures correctness (how many retrieved rows are relevant), recall measures completeness (how many relevant rows were retrieved), F1 balances the two, and accuracy gives an overall correctness measure.
+Results are also compared against expected outcomes for validation.
-- **Trade-off**: Accuracy is approximate (requires total dataset size), but precision/recall are exact
+- **Trade-off**: Accuracy can be approximate if the total dataset size is unknown, but precision, recall, and F1 are exact.
+- **Future improvement**: Metrics could be extended with weighted scores, or visualizations

 ### Data Structure

 **Decision**: Pandas DataFrame operations
 - **Rationale**: Flexible, in-memory operations suitable for the dataset size
 - **Trade-off**: May not scale to very large datasets (>10GB), but works well for this use case
-- **Alternative**: Could use DuckDB or Polars for better performance on larger datasets
+- **Alternative**: Could use DuckDB , SQL, or Polars for better performance on larger datasets

 ### Explainability